-For example, this plastic mesh compost bin is affordable and easy to build.
+For example, this plastic mesh compost bin on Amazon is affordable and easy to build.
 I recommend you put a few long branches in the base to help it keep its form in the beginning.
 This will also help with drainage.
 You might also want to use some pegs to tie it down to the ground.

-If you’re looking for something more rigid, this coated steel wire bin provides a sturdy compact cube.
+If you’re looking for something more rigid, this coated steel wire bin (Amazon) provides a sturdy compact cube.

 Using Stored Leaves for Compost & Mulching